mauryaarun/automatedhardening/README.md

-**Initial Automated Hardening of Servers**
+**Initial Automated Server Security Configuration**

-This GitHub project provides a set of scripts to automate the initial hardening of a server.
+This project provides a set of scripts to automate the initial hardening of a server.
 The scripts are designed to be generic and can be used on a variety of Linux and Windows servers.

+We request you to read the script before executing.
+You have to change the script accoring to your need.

 The scripts cover the following hardening tasks: